 PV vendors thus should make these marketing points to Joe:

 Here's how to make all of this happen: A plug-n-play backyard (or back deck, unused farm field, etc.) solar panel kit so cheap and easy to use that someone with basic homeowner skills (change out a broken light switch) can self-install it and hire specialty labor for the "hard" part (e.g., to connect the solar panels together, and the resulting solar array to the meter).
+Most probably AC Panels (check out this video).
 And yes, it would be a pole mounted or ground mounted set of plug and play panels.
 "Home Depot" level free training and code-compliance channels should also be opened, as well as an independent, blue-chip warranty provider (too many panel makers crater, and the 30-year warranty obviously is vital to ensure that solar is a safe long-term investment, like a T-Bill).

 PV vendors, in turn, should thus cooperatively contribute to an independent, blue chip warranty source (this, too) so Joe can feel more secure making a 30-year investment in a market fraught with memorably infamous bankruptcies (Solyndra, etc.) and exaggerated output claims.